sadsonmk/alx-system_engineering-devops/0x00-shell_basics/README.md

 The twelveth file 11-lists is for listing files from a number of directories.
 The 13th file 12-file_type is for checking the file type iamafile in tmp folder.
 The 14th file is for creating a symbolic link.
+The 15th file is for copying html files from the current working directory to the parent directory.